-Shareholders receiving any distribution from us in the form of additional shares pursuant to the DRIP will be treated as receiving a taxable distribution in an amount generally equal to the cash that would have been received if they had elected to receive the distribution in cash, unless we issue new shares that are trading at or above NAV, in which case such shareholders will be treated as receiving a distribution equal to the fair market value of the shares received, determined as of the reinvestment date.
+Shareholders receiving any distribution from us in the form of additional shares will generally be treated as receiving a taxable distribution in an amount equal to the fair market value of the additional shares received pursuant to the DRIP.

 We inform shareholders of the source and tax status of all distributions promptly after the close of each calendar year.